mit-pdos/RVirt/README.md

 # RVirt

 RVirt is an S-mode trap-and-emulate hypervisor for RISC-V. It is currently targeted at QEMU's virt machine type and provides an M-mode stub so that it doesn't have to rely on BBL.
-It is designed to be powerful enough to run Linux as a guest operating system.
+It is powerful enough to run Linux as a guest operating system.

 ## FAQ